Cádiz: History

+Foundation and early history under the Phoenicians

 Founded as Gadir or Agadir by Phoenicians from Tyre, Cádiz is often regarded as the most ancient city still standing in Western Europe.
+The city was an important trading hub founded to access different metals including gold, tin, and especially silver.
 The Phoenicians established a port in the 7th century BC.

-Traditionally, its founding is dated to c.
+Traditionally, Cádiz's founding is dated to c.
 1100 BC, although no archaeological strata on the site can be dated earlier than the 9th century BC.
 One resolution for this discrepancy has been to assume that Gadir was merely a small seasonal trading post in its earliest days.

+Ancient Gadir occupied two small islands—Erytheia, primarily a settlement, and Kotinoussa, hosting cemeteries and sanctuaries outside the urban area—situated near the mouth of River Guadalete.
+Presently, these islands are interconnected.
+While the ancient ruins of Gadir beneath modern Cádiz's historical center remain largely unexcavated, excavations have been carried out in the southern cemeteries.

+By the 6th century BC, disturbances within Phoenicia itself, notably the fall of Tyre to the Babylonians (573 BC), led to the end of Phoenician control over southern Iberia.
+This vacuum was later filled by ancient Carthage, which rose as a predominant power in the region during subsequent eras.

+Part of the Carthaginian Empire

 The expeditions of Himilco around Spain and France and of Hanno around Western Africa began there.
 The Phoenician settlement traded with Tartessos, a city-state whose exact location remains unknown but is thought to have been somewhere near the mouth of the Guadalquivir River.

 One of the city's notable features during antiquity was the temple on the south end of its island dedicated to the Phoenician god Melqart, who was conflated with Hercules by the Greeks and Romans under the names "Tyrian Hercules" and "Hercules Gaditanus".
 It had an oracle and was famed for its wealth.
 In Greek mythology, Hercules was sometimes credited with founding Gadeira after performing his tenth labor, the slaying of Geryon, a monster with three heads and torsos joined to a single pair of legs.
 (A tumulus near Gadeira was associated with Geryon's final resting-place.)
 According to the Life of Apollonius of Tyana, the "Heracleum" (i.e., the temple of Melqart) was still standing during the 1st century.
 Some historians, based in part on this source, believe that the columns of this temple were the origin of the myth of the "pillars of Hercules".

 The city fell under the sway of Carthage during Hamilcar Barca's Iberian campaign after the First Punic War.
 Cádiz became a depot for Hannibal's conquest of southern Iberia, and he sacrificed there to Hercules/Melqart before setting off on his famous journey in 218 BC to cross the Alps and invade Italy.
 Later the city fell to Romans under Scipio Africanus in 206 BC.
-Under the Roman Republic and Empire, the city flourished as a port and naval base known as Gades.
-Suetonius relates how Julius Caesar, when visiting Gades as a quaestor (junior senator), saw a statue of Alexander the Great there and was saddened to think that he himself, though the same age, had still achieved nothing memorable.